Advertisement

 DWAS scheme eligibility

 Eligibility criteria are used to ensure the funds are targeted at the most vulnerable residents with the greatest needs.
-Full details can be found in the scheme’s pdf DWAS guidance document (293 KB) .
+Full details can be found in the schemes.

 Applicants must meet the following eligibility criteria:

-• Has been resident in Worcester City for at least 6 months or has a strong connection to Worcester City if they are homeless, or have moved to Worcester City after leaving custody or institutional care.
+• Resident in Worcester City for at least 6 months or has a strong connection to Worcester City if they are homeless, or have moved to Worcester City after leaving custody or institutional care.

-• Is not subject to immigration control and would not fail a habitual residency test
+• Not subject to immigration control and would not fail a habitual residency test

 • Households which include a person with a disability or chronic illness